THE MORE MEANINGFUL

 Impact.Edition Guide to a Good Article

-We seek to present interesting, original, and important ideas about local changemakers and social innovation.
+We seek to present inspiring, original, and meaningful content about changemakers and long-lasting social impact & environmental solutions — maximum of 1,200 words.

-The goal is not to promote or list your own accomplishments and actions, but to analyze your experiences for innovative insights that help other impact creators do their work.
+The goal is not to promote or profile your company or accomplishments but to analyze your experiences for innovative insights and contributions to the global sustainable development agenda.

 Submissions, whether full drafts or proposals for articles, must be in Microsoft Word .docx format.
-If Impact.Edition is interested in your article or proposal for an article, an editor will reach out to you.
-If you have submitted only a proposal, the editor may request an article draft before making a final decision on whether to publish the article or not.
-If an article is accepted, editors may substantially edit or rewrite a draft to ensure it appeals to Impact.Edition readers.
 This can take anywhere from two to 12 weeks, depending on where we are in our publication cycle and whether you want to be considered for the magazine or only online.
 We aim to respond to all submissions in a timely manner:

 Originality, Copyright, Republishing